Threads

 Types of Parallelism:

-Data Parallelism: Split data across multiple cores, same operation on each.
+Data Parallelism: Splits data across multiple cores, doing same operation on each.

 Example: Data Parallelism